asvd/helios-merge/README.md

 ```

 The generated `myLibraryBundled.js` will contain the code of all
-modules in order of dependence and will behave like this:
+modules sorted in order of dependence and will behave like this:

 ```js
 init = function() {